Diana L. Eck: Personal life

-Eck is married to the Reverend Dorothy Austin.
-The two were married on July 4, 2004, after 28 years of partnership.
+Eck married the Reverend Dorothy Austin on July 4, 2004, after 28 years of partnership.
 In 1998, Eck and Austin became the first same-sex couple to be masters (later faculty deans) of Lowell House, one of the twelve undergraduate residences at Harvard.
+After spending 50 years with Eck, in January 2026, Austin died at their home in Massachusetts.

 Concept of pluralism

 Pluralism is not diversity alone, but the energetic engagement with diversity.
 Diversity can and has meant the creation of religious ghettoes with little between or among them.
 Today, religious diversity is a given, but pluralism is not a given; it is an achievement.